crystallabs/event_handler/README.md

 channel = ClickedEvent::Channel.new
 ```

-Sending of emitted events through Channels can be requested with `on` as usual.
 Invoking `on` with a Channel argument will implicitly create a handler which
-forwards emitted events to the Channel:
+forwards emitted events to that Channel:

 ```crystal
 my.on ClickedEvent, channel, async: true